 There are a lot of wet markets in Hong Kong; I particularly enjoyed strolling around Sham Shui Po, Graham Street and Cheung Yeung Street, where the tram passes in the middle of the market.
 Late afternoon it’s one of the busiest spots in Hong Kong!
 Traditional Hong Kong at its best!

 5.The stilt houses of Tai O

-Lantau island is famous for the Big Buddha and the Lantau Peak hike, but my favourite spot was the fishing village of Tai O, on the west coast of Lantau island.
+Lantau island is famous for the Big Buddha and the Lantau Peak hike, but take some time to check out the fishing village of Tai O, on the west coast of Lantau island.
 A few streets lined with dry seafood shops lead you to the heart of the village: the stilt houses.
-Seeing these precarious and dilapidated houses built on the water is a great change from the madness of the city!
+Seeing these precarious and dilapidated houses built on the water is a great change from the madness of modern Hong Kong!
 Get comfortable at one of the waterfront cafés and take it all in!
 You can even rent a small boat which will allow you to see the stilt houses from the water.

 While there, don’t forget to take a look at the Tai O Market, where locals come to do their daily shop.
 Live seafood tanks, dried seafood, shrimp paste, vegetables and a few unrecognizable items make for a pleasant stroll.